LukeItUp/tokenizer/README.md

 - Entries that failed the transformation, usualy misplace the words.
 This happens because the original entry contains a word that is missing from tokens.xml file.
 Consequently this entry has a lower grade.
 - If grading failed, a grade of **-1%** is given to the entry.
+- Transformed entries with grade > 90% can be assumed they are correct.

+## TO DO:
+Entries in **tokenized_entries** with grade lower than 90% should be rechecked.
+Mark which entries are faulty so I can correct them manualy.